 “This may be a time bomb waiting to explode” – I wrote, one month before the crash.

 - You should check the fundamentals of the currency pair you are trading

 - Avoid trading pegged currencies, if you want to be 99% safe from such crashes

 I go into more detail in the article above, but the background was that the swiss national bank was trying to devalue it’s currency to 0.833 Francs to 1 Euro or less (EURCHF 1.2 floor), because too much capital was flowing into the country and the swiss franc was appreciating more than they deemed necessary.

-The ECB then made things difficult
+The ECB made the CHF peg difficult to keep

 However, the ECB soon launched its version of devaluation.
 They needed to make the Euro cheaper to prop up Europe’s Ailing economy and combat low inflation.
 So the two central banks were directly competing against each other to print more money.
 One would have to give way.

 When it did, it gave way in a very violent manner that left a lot of traders caught on the wrong side with negative balances, because their stops were not filled.
 Some brokers went bankrupt too, but the signs of turmoil were there a two months prior, when I wrote, “Many brokers have already reduced their leverage on this currency pair to a max of 50:1 because of their expectations of massive volatility”